 Now called the Fishing Bridge Visitor Center, the building was designed so that visitors approaching from the parking lot could see through it to Yellowstone Lake, where stone steps lead down to the shore.
 In 1933, Superintendent Roger Toll complained that the irregular steps at the Norris and Fishing Bridge museums were “unsatisfactory for the considerable number of people that use these museums.”
 He asked the park’s landscape architect to “take advantage of this experience and not use any more native stone for the treads in park buildings.”
 Some of the stone steps at the Fishing Bridge Visitor Center have been replaced by rounded concrete steps and a ramp for accessibility.

 Antlers, rams’ horns, and bighorn sheep skulls still decorate the two wrought-iron chandeliers, but they were removed from the log frame around the screen in the adjacent amphitheater, where the original log seats were replaced with thick plank seats.
 No longer used, the fireplace beneath the large stone chimney is concealed from public view in a small area used for offices.
-Other changes include the linoleum tiles over the concrete floor, fluorescent lighting, plywood covers on some of the windows to allow removable walls for the exhibits, and replacement of the window glass with green plastic to accommodate lighting for exhibits.
+During 2021–2022, linoleum tiles were removed to reveal the original scored concrete floor, and plywood covers were removed to reveal original windows that had been covered to accommodate shelving in the book sales area.
+The museum display cases (many designed and built by Dr. Carl Russell) were also rebuilt to accommodate shatter proof glass and reinstalled.

 The open foyer through the middle of the Norris Museum still functions as the visitor’s gateway to the Norris Geyser Basin.
 One of the two rooms on either side of the foyer originally contained bird specimens; both now have exhibits explaining geothermal activity and life in thermal areas.
-Also designed by Maier with rustic architectural features, the nearby comfort station, as it was then called, was converted to a Yellowstone Forever bookstore after a larger restroom of more contemporary style was built closer to the parking lot.
+In 2020, the exhibits were updated, windows uncovered, and a removeable ramp was installed.
+Also designed by Maier with rustic architectural features, the nearby comfort station was converted to a Yellowstone Forever bookstore after a larger restroom of more contemporary style was built closer to the parking area.

 Overlooking a meadow beyond which the Gibbon and Firehole rivers join to form the Madison River, the Madison Museum was intended to focus on park history, especially the nearby site where the 1870 Washburn expedition was thought to have originated the idea of a national park as a way to protect the thermal areas from commercial development.
 In accordance with Bumpus’s vision of the museum’s “function as a national monument,” a large glass transparency created from a 1930 photograph was placed prominently in a window where the light shone through a re-enactment of the Washburn party gathered around a campfire.